 Auria Clinical Informatics was formed in 2018 when Auria Biobank and the Centre for Clinical Informatics at Turku University Hospital decided to unite their brands under the common Auria name.

 The information accumulating from the treatment of patients is a valuable data source, although often difficult to utilize in research.
 Researchers and specialists need high-quality data in a format that is amenable to statistical and mathematical analysis with sensitive information removed, pseudonymised or anonymised depending on the research question.
 Auria Clinical Informatics carefully organizes, harmonizes and maintains the data in the commensurated data warehouse at the Hospital District of Southwest Finland, and provides both research as a service (RaaS) and secure data analysis platform (DAP) service for data-driven real world analysis studies.
 The service also covers the hospital districts of Satakunta and Vaasa.

 The first aim for Turku City Data is to provide tools and methods for utilizing data from the City of Turku.
 Our mission is to process the data and help our partners to create knowledge-based solutions and improve our living environment – node by node.

 CEO Jussi Vira

-AI Business Academy (AIBA) is run by the University of Turku (UTU) and Åbo Akademi university.
+AI Business Academy (AIBA) is a education for companies developing their AI ideas and run by both the University of Turku (UTU) and Åbo Akademi university.
 More information in the AIBA section on this page.
-Contact person in UTU is Paavo Nevalainen, email@example.com
+Contact person in UTU is Paavo Nevalainen, firstname.lastname@example.org